 Looking to store your car close to your Milton, DE, home or business?
 Cool Spring Storage Center is a trusted name in the area for all things self storage.
 Check out our available storage spaces online, and rent yours in just a few minutes with the help of our storage resources, like a storage calculator to approximate which storage unit size you need to hold a specific load or our self storage tips that can guide you through the entire packing process.

-About the Author: Katie Mest is an SEO Specialist at Storage Asset Management in York, PA.
+About the Author: Katie Mest is a Content Marketing Specialist at Storage Asset Management in York, PA.
 She specializes in writing about the self storage industry, including storage tips and helpful resources.
-Outside of work, Katie enjoys camping, hiking, and exploring the outdoors with her newly adopted Greyhound rescue, Titan.
+Outside of work, Katie enjoys spending time exploring the outdoors and snuggling in with a crochet project and her cat, Billie.